 4k Ultra HD resolution was defined on Oct.
 17, 2012, when the CEA (Consumer Electronics Association) announced the term Ultra HD (Ultra High Definition) would be used for displays with a video resolution of 3840 x 2160.
 But in most cases, consumer electronics manufacturers refer to Ultra HD sets also as 4k TVs, as the term is used more widely to describe the technology.

-It’s interesting to note that in film 4k has a slightly different definition for 4k.
+It’s interesting to note that in the film industry 4k has a slightly different definition for 4k.
 The Digital Cinema Initiatives (DCI) established the SMPTE 428-1 standard that defines several 4k resolutions that include 4096 × 2160 (full frame), 3996 × 2160 (flat crop), 4096 × 1716 (CinemaScope crop) all with slightly different aspect ratios.

-The next jump in video resolution is 8k UHDTV at 7680 x 4320 (33.2 megapixels) which is 16-times the current HDTV standard.
+The next jump in video resolution is 8k UHD at 7680 x 4320 (33.2 megapixels), which is 16-times the current HDTV standard.
 See 4k/8k TVs on Amazon

 Here is a chart that illustrates the different format sizes.